This website may contain affiliate links. If you buy something through one of these links, we might make a small commission.

 Fujifilm GF 32-64mm f/4 R LM WR

 The GF 32-64mm lens was one of the three lenses launched with the original Fujifilm GFX 50S medium format camera.
-This standard zoom lens covers a focal range equivalent to a 25-51mm in full-frame 35mm terms.
-This gives you a versatile walk-around lens option for landscape and travel photography.
+This standard zoom lens covers a focal range equivalent to 25-51mm in full-frame 35mm terms, giving you a versatile walk-around one-lens option for landscape and travel photography.
 The GF 32-64mm is a top performer that covers a range occupied by no less than four GF prime lenses (30mm, 45mm, 50mm, 63mm).
 Of course, the f/4 aperture is slightly slower than the primes, but the optical performance is excellent.

-The 14 lens elements contain three aspherical elements to combat spherical aberration, an ED element and a Super ED element.
-Considering the relatively compact size and sub-1KG weight (895g), this is a compelling lens for people looking to build a simple (somewhat) lightweight GFX camera kit.
+The 14 lens elements contain three aspherical elements to combat spherical aberration, an ED element, and a Super ED element.
+Considering the relatively compact size and sub-1KG weight (895g), this lens is compelling for people looking to build a simple (somewhat) lightweight GFX camera kit.
 Those looking to cover a broader range in a simple kit should instead consider pairing the GF 20-35mm f/4 with the 35-70mm f/4.5-5.6 for an excellent 2-lens kit.

 If I nit-pick with this lens, its main weakness is corner sharpness at wider focal lengths.
 Centre sharpness is good wide open but much better when stopped down to f/5.6.
-However, the extreme corners still demonstrate a fair amount of soft smearyness at all apertures when used at the wide end of the focal range.
-High contrast scenes will also reveal some purple fringing chromatic aberration in those soft corners.
+However, when used at the wide end of the focal range, the extreme corners still demonstrate a fair amount of soft smearyness at all apertures.
+High-contrast scenes will also reveal some purple fringing chromatic aberration in those soft corners.

-Launched initially alongside the GFX 50S II camera, the GF 35-70mm lens is the cheapest lens in the GFX lens lineup.
+Launched initially alongside the GFX 50S II camera, the GF 35-70mm lens is the cheapest in the GFX lens lineup.
 Purchased on its own, it comes in at $999.
-But if you are buying it as a bundle with the GFX 50S II, you are effectively getting this lens for a mere $500.
-If anyone is buying the GFX 50S II and they don’t already own any other GF lenses, the bundle with this lens is a no-brainer decision.
+But if you buy it as a bundle with the GFX 50S II, you can get this lens for a mere $500.
+If anyone buys the GFX 50S II and doesn’t already own any other GF lenses, the bundle with this lens is a no-brainer decision.

 Travel photographers might find this lens to be near perfect for their needs.
 The 28mm-equivalent wide end of the range has always been a popular option for travel reportage, and the 55mm-equivalent long end of the range is excellent for portraiture and tighter travel details.
 On the camera, it is considerably smaller and lighter than the GF 45-100mm lens, and the wider angle will be much more helpful.